 When a tooth becomes infected, damaged or heavily decayed and cannot be restored, the best course of treatment is often a tooth extraction.
 A tooth extraction is the removal of a tooth from its socket.
 If the tooth is impacted, as is the case with many wisdom teeth, the dentist will cut through the jaw bone and gum tissue to access the impacted tooth.
 This treatment is performed by a dentist or oral surgeon, and requires care afterwards to ensure proper healing.
 Read on to learn more about tooth extractions process, treatment and care.
-Do you need a tooth extraction?
-Click here to book an appointment!

 Why would you need a tooth pulled?